-Some children at school have egg, peanut and nut allergies.
+Some children at school have egg, peanut, and nut allergies.
 Due to the obvious danger to those children, any food items that contain nuts/eggs are not to be brought into the school at any time.
-If your child has an allergy, please inform his/her teacher and complete the information in the planner.
+If your child has an allergy, please inform his/her teacher during the staggered start or when you are aware of the same.